Art History (M.Phil. / P.Grad.Dip.)

 Applicants should normally have at least an upper second class (2.1) honors Bachelor degree or equivalent (for example, GPA of 3.3) in a relevant area.
 An undergraduate degree in art history is preferable but not essential.
 Since places on the course are limited, applicants may be interviewed or asked to submit a writing sample for assessment.

-Offers will be made on a rolling basis from January 2017.
+Offers will be made on a rolling basis.
 Should places remain unfilled, later applications may be considered

 To apply, click on the relevant Apply Link below